 As much as I can think they were ridiculous to even forget such an event, how easily I am reminded of this sort of spiritual amnesia in our lives today.

 That afternoon, I laid across his chest and reminded him how thankful I was for our story.
-I reminded him of our bondage, our wandering, our trek across the dry ground to the promises of God.
+I reminded him of the bondage we once found ourselves in, our wandering, and the trek across dry ground to the promises of God.
 He smiled and knew it was worth celebrating!
-His favorite dinner then brownies and ice cream.
-It was a good, good day.
-It was worth remembering.

 So, how do we avoid this trap of spiritual amnesia?
-With no literal walls of water to recall, or actual stones taken from a dry riverbed, how do we lay stones of remembrance?
+With no literal walls of water to recall, or actual stones taken from a dry riverbed, how do we avoid spiritual amnesia?
+We remember.
+We lay stones of remembrance?

 1. We read scripture.